granatumx/gbox-betatom/README.md

-> `gbox-py` is a gbox that provides a number of gboxes from Python.
+> `gbox-betatom` is a gbox that implements betato.
 It is part of the standard gbox set.